Writing is a brutal business.

-There are lots of excellent SEO writing tools out there but below are some of the best ones I’ve used thus far and are part of my content writing process.
+There are lots of excellent SEO writing tools out there but below are some of the best ones I’ve used so far and are part of my content writing process.

-Must-use SEO writing tools to create content that ranks![click_to_tweet tweet=”Find out the best #SEO #writing tools to help you produce content that readers and search engines alike will love.” quote=”Find out the best SEO writing tools to help you produce content that readers and search engines alike will love.”]
+Must-use SEO writing tools to create content that ranks!Find out the best #SEO #writing tools to help you produce content that readers and search engines alike will love.
+Click To Tweet

 STEP 1: Use Keyword Revealer to find your target keyword